The Beni Hassan @ Macquarie project aims to:

 The Beni Hassan Visual Dictionary is managed by the Beni Hassan Research Group (BHRG), which is comprised of academic staff, doctoral candidates and undergraduate students.
 The BHRG, led by Alexandra Woods, Brian Ballsun-Stanton and Nicolle Leary, aims to develop employability skills in Ancient History students and enable active, authentic and collaborative engagement with research undertaken at Macquarie University.

-The first phase of the project centres on developing a digital exhibition showcasing the rich and exceptionally detailed visual and textual repertoire in the tomb of Khnumhotep II (Tomb 2).
-The exhibition, harnessing the latest e-learning technologies, will provide students at secondary and tertiary institutions and the broader community with an integrated and personalised digital experience of the tomb.
+The first phase of the project centres on developing a series of digital exhibits showcasing the rich and exceptionally detailed visual and textual repertoire in the tomb of Khnumhotep II (Tomb 2).
+The exhibits, harnessing the latest e-learning technologies, will provide students at secondary and tertiary institutions and the broader community with an integrated and personalised digital experience of the tomb.
 An individual can discover and explore the collections at their own pace, according to their own interests, which encourages a non-linear visit with expert commentary providing historical context.

 Beni Hassan @ Macquarie would not be possible without the facilitation from a number of authorities, funding agencies and grant schemes.
 We express our gratitude to the following:

-- The Ministry of Antiquities for generously allowing the team from Macquarie University permission to work at and publish selected monuments from the Upper Cemetery at Beni Hassan.
+- The Supreme Council of Antiquities for generously allowing the team from Macquarie University permission to work at and publish selected monuments from the Upper Cemetery at Beni Hassan.

 - Australian Research Council - Discovery Projects Scheme: 'Measuring meaning in Egyptian art: A new approach to an intractable problem'.
 DP160102223.
 Investigators: Naguib Kanawati, Linda Evans, Alexandra Woods, Janice Kamrin (Metropolitan Museum of Art).
 2016-2018.
 ARC webpage.